srp3rd/testenv/README.md

 To start the containers:

-$ ./start.sh
+`./start.sh`

+To stop the containers:

+`./stop.sh`

 If you use the "functions.zsh" functions, you can do this, which will log you into a container

-$ newsh testenv
+`newsh testenv`

 Or you can do this, which will execute "commands.sh" within the container

-$ newcmd testenv commands.sh
+`newcmd testenv commands.sh`

 To stop the containers:

-$ ./stop.sh
+`./stop.sh`